donetian-petkov/weather-app/README.md

 # Weather App

-A website, which uses weather API to get the current weather conditions in a particular place or a city.
-It uses Redux for its state management.
+A website, which uses a weather API to get the current weather conditions in a particular place or a city.
+It uses Redux for the state management of the results from the said API.

+I am using the MapBox API to provide a dropdown list of city suggestions based on what the user is typing in the search box on the site.

+Finally, there is a Toast notifications in case the site can not connect to either API's.

 ## Installation